Government lawyers provide legal advice to the government and represent it in court proceedings

 It is fascinating and challenging in equal measure.

-Information regarding the government bills in which GLS lawyers are involved can be found on the UK Parliament website.
+Information regarding the government bills in which government lawyers are involved can be found on the UK Parliament website.

 Litigation is the legal term used to describe the process of taking legal action.
-The litigation work on offer within the GLS is hugely varied and frequently high profile.
-Our lawyers can find themselves at regional employment tribunals or the Supreme Court.
+The litigation work on offer is hugely varied and frequently high profile.
+Lawyers can find themselves at regional employment tribunals or the Supreme Court.
 The government dimension adds an additional and unique perspective since the outcome of a case is not the be all and end all.
 The wider implication for future government policy is an additional and important consideration.

-As the government seeks to reduce the levels of public spending, the work of commercial lawyers in the GLS has never been more important.
+As the government seeks to reduce the levels of public spending, the work of commercial lawyers has never been more important.

 Whether they are undertaking large-scale complex public procurement or day-to-day transactional commercial matters, it is essential that government departments obtain value from all their contracts.
 To help them to do so, departments need commercial lawyers to provide legal advice on a wide range of matters, including public procurement law, contract law, intellectual property and state aid.